karakays/otp-py/README.rst

 Getting Started
 ---------------

-You need to provision secret key, issuer, user associated with token by using *config* command.
+You need to provision the secret key, issuer and rest of the details with the ``config`` command.
 Default values are shown if any.

 .. image:: img/demo-provisioning.gif
     :align: center